meetoseh/backend/docs/db/user_notification_settings.md

 notification.
 If they have multiple rows, they may have multiple channels they receive notifications on.

+SEE ALSO: [user_klaviyo_profiles](./user_klaviyo_profiles.md): without a klaviyo profile a user does not receive notifications regardless of this table

 ## Fields

 - `id (integer primary key)`: The primary internal row identifier